alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-rule-on-wearing-black-garment-in-mourning.md

 locale: en
 category: [fatwas,women,funerals]
 note: false
-excerpt: "Wearing black at the time of calamities is a distinction that is invalid, with no basis to it."
+summary: "Wearing black at the time of calamities is a distinction that is invalid, with no basis to it."
 muftis:
   shaykh:
     - name: Shaykh Ibn 'Uthaymeen